 Register early to save on your ticket price.
 We try to place those staying in tents near the tree line while the RVs are placed in the open areas of the grounds.

 Our camping area is flat and easy to park on.
 We park our campers on a first-come-first served basis.
-This way we do not lose any valuable space by skipping areas.
-If you wish to camp next to another party, please arrive together.
+If you wish to camp next to another party, please let us know and we will make sure you have enough space.

-What You get with a camping ticket (rough or premium) – Full Weekend Pass Wednesday through Sunday that allows camping on the grounds and admission to all the festival activities and music.
+What You get with a camping ticket – Full Weekend Pass Wednesday through Sunday that allows camping on the grounds and admission to all the festival activities and music.

 This year there will be no daily gate camping – If you wish to camp on the grounds you must purchase a full 4 day pass with camping.